pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

   Of course, Pulumi supports package managers, so sharing across projects is also possible, but it entails dealing with packages which means introducing a loosely-coupled versioning boundary with distinct update cadences.

-* **Agility.** All of the above means that using a monolithic approach will almost always lead to the best productivity and therefore agility.
+* **Agility.** Simplicity and versioning means that using a monolithic approach will almost always lead to the best productivity and therefore agility.
 For small projects or teams, this is usually the right place to start.

 Although a monolithic structure is where most users begin their Pulumi journey, we find that most will ultimately